-The share capital of Belfius Bank as at 30 June 2020 was three billion, four hundred and fifty-eight million, sixty-six thousand, two hundred and twenty-seven euro and forty-one cents (EUR 3,458,066,227.41) and is represented by 359,412,616 registered shares.
-The shareholding of Belfius Bank is as follows: 359,407,616 registered shares are held by the public limited company of public interest Federal Holding and Investment Company ("FHIC"), in its own name, but on behalf of the Belgian State, and 5,000 registered shares are held by the public limited company Certi-Fed.
+The share capital of Belfius Bank as at 31 December 2020 was three billion, four hundred and fifty-eight million, sixty-six thousand, two hundred and twenty-seven euros and forty-one cents (EUR 3,458,066,227.41) and is represented by 359,412,616 registered shares.
+The shareholding of Belfius Bank is as follows: 359,407,616 registered shares are held by the public limited company of public interest Federal Holding and Investment Company ("FHIC"), in its own name but on behalf of the Belgian State, and 5,000 registered shares are held by the public limited company Certi-Fed.
 Certi-Fed is a fully-owned subsidiary of FHIC.
 Belfius Bank shares are not listed.

-At the end of June 2020, the total consolidated balance sheet amounted to EUR 188.5 billion.
+At the end of 2020, total consolidated balance sheet amounted to EUR 188 billion.